davep/davep.github.com/_posts/2016-10-31-evernotes_confusing_menu.markdown

 Macbook and the iMac, reinstall from the Evernote website itself, and try this again.
 All of which seems a bit silly when *the menu option is there and visible when I run Evernote up!*

+---

+**Edit to add:** Sure enough, removing the App Store version and installing the version from Evernote's own website, and *then* going into preferences and enabling the option, sorted it.
+It's still really odd they'd promote the facility via the blog and not mention it, and also very odd that the option would always show until the first time you're in a position to use it, and then it'd disappear.